MOPD Information and Referral Services

 - Identifying and distributing resources.

-- Were you denied in-home services from DHS/DRS due to low DON score or other reasons?
+- Were you denied in-home services from DHS/DRS due to a low DON score or other reasons?

-- Could you benefit from Assistive Technology that may support you in self-care such as bathing and using the toilet independently?
+- Could you benefit from Assistive Devices that may support you in self-care such as bathing and using the toilet independently?

 Do you need improved nutrition and hot meals delivered to your door?